-Stewart, a Conservative Republican, was the representative for New York's 6th congressional district from 1867 to 1869.
+Stewart was the representative for New York’s 6th congressional district and was a Conservative Republican.
+He served from 1867 to 1869.

 From Mar 1867 to Mar 1869, Stewart missed 237 of 717 roll call votes, which is 33.1%.
 This is worse than the median of 26.6% among the lifetime records of representatives serving in Mar 1869.
 The chart below reports missed votes over time.